Douglas Bentham: Selected exhibitions

+Commissions

-His commissioned works are in many outdoor settings across Canada.
+Bentham's commissioned works are in many outdoor settings across Canada.
 Particularly well-known is his stainless steel sculpture, Unfurled (2006), in Saskatoon, SK, cited at the foot of University Bridge.
 One author believes that its lightness and openness reflects the expansiveness of the prairie landscape but, as another author said of a Bentham work, it presents endless opportunities for interpretation.
 The painted steel sculpture Garland (2008), installed at Durham College (DC) and the University of Ontario Institute of Technology (UOIT) on the north Oshawa campus, although not specifically commissioned for the location, has a spiraling motion that gives the appearance of upward movement suitable to its original intention as a design for a Spirit of Youth competition in Saskatoon, and to its Oshawa location as well.
 In 2015, Bentham won a national competition for Skater’s Arch, a monumental circular structure in painted steel for Rogers Place Arena, Edmonton, AB.
 He was commissioned to execute a large-scale wall sculpture, Nine Planes X Full Flight, in painted galvanized steel which he installed at Royal View Plaza, Calgary, AB, in 2016.

+Selected collections

+Bentham's sculptures are included in public collections throughout Canada, and significantly, in the Remai Modern in Saskatoon.

+Workshops and groups

 Bentham has contributed to many international artists’ workshops throughout his career, including the Emma Lake Artists' Workshop, SK (1977); the Triangle Workshop, Pine Plains, New York; and the Hardingham Sculpture Workshop, UK.

 He co-founded Canadian Artists' Representation (now known as CARFAC) in Saskatchewan.
-Bentham lives and works in his studio on an acreage near Dundurn, Saskatchewan.